microsoft/MCW-Securing-Azure-IoT-solutions/Hands-on lab/HOL step-by step - Securing the IoT end-to-end.md

 Duration: 15 minutes

 Synopsis:  In this exercise you will link your provisioning service to your IoT Hub.
-Once this is completed, you will enable the Azure Security Center for IoT on your IoT Hub.
+Once this is complete, you will enable the Azure Security Center for IoT on your IoT Hub.
 With this plumbing in place, you can start to create your device enrollments and to provision your IoT devices.

 You will also enable diagnostic logging such that you can create custom alerts later in this lab.